AlexanderThompson64/my-portfolio/README.md

-# Getting Started with Create React App
+# Alexander Thompson - Proffesional Portfolio

 If you would like to build this portolio for yourself or have any questions then I would be happy answer.